-- 1. If changes to the committee membership are needed, a "Reconstitution of Doctoral Committee" form must be completed, signed by committee members and submitted to Graduate Division for approval.
+- If changes to the committee membership are needed, a "Reconstitution of Doctoral Committee" form must be completed, signed by committee members and submitted to Graduate Division for approval.
 The Graduate Division requires at least three weeks to process these changes.
 See SAO for forms and assistance. - 2.
 Coordinate a date/time with the committee members.
 Notify the SAO of the date/time of the exam has soon as one is proposed.
 The SAO will help you reserve a room.
 It is strongly suggested that the student remind the committee members one or two days before the exam.
-The Oral Qualifying Exam is open to committee members and the student only.

-3. The SAO prepares the student's academic file, including the "Report on the Oral Qualifying Exam" form, to be signed by committee members after the exam and returned to the SAO.
+The Oral Qualifying Exam is open to committee members and the student only. - 3.
+UCLA faculty and students must attend oral qualifying examinations or final oral examinations (defense of dissertation) in person.
+If the student requests it or agrees to a request from the committee chair or co-chairs, non-UCLA faculty or external subject matter experts serving on doctoral committees may participate remotely in oral qualifying examinations and final defenses with the approval of the committee chair or co-chairs.
+Requests for the remote participation of the student or UCLA faculty require special approval from the Faculty Director.
+Approval may be granted for the following reasons: health, difficulty scheduling an in-person examination, UCLA faculty or student located off campus, and financial hardship. - 4.
+The SAO prepares the student's academic file, including the "Report on the Oral Qualifying Exam" form, to be signed by committee members after the exam and returned to the SAO.